 Illinois

 For employers working out of Illinois, the wage notice requirements are brief.
-They must only provide with their wage statements a list of itemized deductions.
+Employers are only obligated to provide notice of the following information:

 Indiana